IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 ### 4. Add webhooks to Tekton to watch Github repo changes

-Configure the GitHub webhook to your repo.
-Go to `Webhooks` > `Add Webhook` and then create the webhook.
+Now we need to configure the GitHub webhook to your repo.
+From the Tekton dashboard, go to `Webhooks` > `Add Webhook` and then create the webhook with the information below.

 ![new webhook options](images/create-tekton-webhook.png)